giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 * the undegraded NREL tower, where the stiffness variation follows the smooth geometric taper;
 * the degraded NREL tower, where the same geometry is combined with a localized longitudinal stiffness reduction law.

-The undegraded case checks the response of the smooth baseline tower model.
-Since the stiffness field varies regularly along the height, the CSF-OpenSees projection is expected to be less sensitive to the axial discretization.
+The undegraded case checks the response of the baseline tower model.
+Since the stiffness field varies smoothly along the height, the OpenSees sampling of the continuous CSF field is expected to be less sensitive to the axial discretization.

 The degraded case is more demanding.
 The local stiffness reductions introduce sharper variations in the continuous field.
 Coarser beam discretizations may under-sample these variations, while denser section sampling improves the agreement with the continuous baseline.